Dhillon001/kpmg-trusted-ai-dashboard/README.md

 ## 🧩 Key Features
 ### 🎛️ Interactive Metric Selector
-Users can choose which metric to visualize from a dropdown menu.
+Users can choose which metric you want to visualize from a dropdown menu.

 **Available metrics:**
 - `cost_usd` — Total cost of running the model